somervda/fbmStarter/README.md

 **Application specific changes**

-The previous instructions will set up aa direct copy of the fbmStarter code with your new project name, application specific changes will still be needed before adding your own code.
+The previous instructions will set up a direct copy of the fbmStarter code with your new project name, application specific changes will still be needed before adding your own code.

 1. Use your own firebase project information(Please don't use the fbmStarter defaults, I will be periodically refreshing this firebase project to make sure it stays fresh. ).
 The firebase config information is stored in the src/environments folder files (environment.prod.ts and environment.ts).
 2. Set the default firebase project to be used "firebase use [project-id]", check the firebase project in use using "firebase list"